kubefleet-dev/kubefleet-cookbook/approval-controller-metric-collector/README.md

 kubectl config use-context kind-hub

 # Register member clusters with the hub
+# This creates MemberCluster resources for kind-cluster-1, kind-cluster-2, and kind-cluster-3
+# Each MemberCluster resource contains the API endpoint and credentials for the member cluster
 kubectl apply -f ./examples/membercluster/

 # Verify clusters are registered